chrispook/EIC_extraction_integration_plotting/README.md

 math
 time

 I built the version I'm currently using with Python 3.9.
 PyInstaller is rather particular and I had to install it in its own Python 3.9 environment using Anaconda and then add all the dependencies manually to that environment before PyInstaller would produce a bug-free executable.
-The first time you build an executable you should run it from the command line, otherwise you won't be able to see debugging output.
+The first time you run an executable that you've just built you should run it from the command line, otherwise you won't be able to see debugging output.